Sri Lanka leopards (Panthera pardus kotiya)

 Size of Sri Lanka leopards

-The Sri Lanka leopard is a comparatively large subspecies, presumably, just because there are no competing big cats that are more dominant such as tigers or lions.
+The Sri Lanka leopard is a comparatively large subspecies.
+Presumably, this is just due to the fact that there are no competing big cats that are more dominant, as tigers or lions are absent from the island.
 In general, Sri Lankan leopards (Panthera pardus kotiya) are larger in size than their relatives in India, though not as big as some Persian leopards (Panthera pardus saxicolor).
 Some individuals of the African leopard subspecies (Panthera pardus pardus) can be larger, too.
-The male Sri Lanka Leopard can grow to a length of 110 up to 150 cm and a weight of 55 up to 70 kg.
+The male Sri Lanka leopard can grow to a length of 110 up to 150 cm and a weight of 55 up to 70 kg.
 Very big males can reach up to 77 kg.
 Adult females are significantly smaller, about 32 kg.
 The TV documentary “Leopards of Yala”, shot in 2003, claimed that the largest leopard in Yala those days had an estimated weight of 200 pb, about 90 kg.
-For comparison, the world-record holding individual, being the largest verified Persian (Caucasian) leopard, weighed 96,5 kg.
+For comparison, the world-record holding individual, being the largest verified Persian (Caucasian) leopard, weighed 96,5 kg, see above.

 Leopard population of Sri Lanka

 The estimated number of leopards currently inhabiting Sri Lanka is 600 or 700 individuals.
 But estimates vary between 500 and 900 individuals (or even between 200 and 2000).
 The number of at least 600 animals was estimated by the University of Peradeniya.
 Additionally, there are about 60 or 70 Sri Lanka leopards held in captivity in zoos around the world.
 Most of them belong to the European Endangered Species breeding program, which is managed by the Zoo in Cerza in Normandy, France.

 Habitats of leopards in Sri Lanka